neticdk/go-common/pkg/cli/TUTORIAL.md

       --log-format string   Log format (plain|json) (default "plain") --log-level string    Log level (debug|info|warn|error) (default "info") --no-color            Do not print color
-  -h, --help                help for hello-world
+  -h, --help                help for helloworld
-  -v, --version             version for hello-world
+  -v, --version             version for helloworld

-Use "hello-world [command] --help" for more information about a command.
+Use "helloworld [command] --help" for more information about a command.
 ```

 That doesn't say hello anything.
 That's because you didn't specify the `hello`